Vyral/robert-mack/_posts/2022-03-11-why-you-shouldnt-wait-for-perfect.md

 My team and I rarely work with people who have the perfect scenario.
 However, we hear from people all the time who wish they had bought a home three years ago when we told them to.
 Whatever the reason, too many people wait for the perfect time and get nothing done because of it.

 If you know someone who might value this video, send it to them.
 If you’re looking to buy or sell, my team and I would love the opportunity to serve you.
+Just call or email us; we look forward to hearing from you.
 Also, if you have any ideas for future videos, send those my way as well.